tvararu/.dotfiles/README.md

-# Arch dotfiles and scripts
+# Dotfiles and scripts

-I use Arch Linux for tinkering, gaming, and productivity, in that order.
-This repo is my current hardware setup, dotfiles, and notes on how to get various things working.
+Dotfiles for macOS and Linux.

 ## Hardware

+Arch:

 ```
 CASE: Dan A4-SFX v4.1 7L